Returns the sample median of absolute deviation (MAD).

 - MAD is a more robust estimator of scale than the sample variance or standard deviation.

-- MAD is especially useful with distributions that have neither mean nor variance (e.g. the Cauchy distribution.)
+- MAD is especially useful with distributions that have neither mean nor variance (e.g., the Cauchy distribution).

-- MAD is a robust statistic because it is less sensitive to outliers in a data series than standard deviation.
+- MAD is a robust statistic because it is less sensitive to outliers in a data series than the standard deviation.

 Files Examples